dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 This problem can occur for multiple reasons:

--   if the VM running the host pool is shut off
+-   If the VM running the host pool is shut off

 -   If the VM running the host pool is deleted